benr0th/Music-GUI-Volume-Saver/README.md

 # Music-GUI-Volume-Saver
-Small program to remember and set the volume for the KH2 Music_GUI tool by Xaddgx.
+Very basic program to remember and set the volume for the KH2 Music_GUI tool by Xaddgx.

 ## Usage
 Put music_gui_volume.exe in the Music Tool folder, run music_gui_volume.exe then Music_GUI.exe.
 That's it.